 The enzymatic hydrolysis method applied in this work has been described by Romero García et al., (2012).
-The hydrolysis was performed in a 100 mL Erlenmeyer flask, which was heated and stirred (300 rpm) with a heating magnetic stirrer (Multimix Heat D, Ovan, Spain) at a temperature of 50 °C and with the pH controlled.
+The hydrolysis was performed in a 100 mL Erlenmeyer flask, which was heated and stirred (300 rpm) on a magnetic heating-plate stirrer (Multimix Heat D, Ovan,

+Spain) at a temperature of 50 °C and with the pH controlled.
 The experiments were performed on the wet Scenedesmus sp. biomass described in Section 2.1.
 The hydrolysis was carried out in two steps, each under the optimal conditions recommended by the enzyme's suppliers.
-In the first step, 50 mL of the microalgal biomass with a concentration of 40 g L-1 is transferred into an Erlenmeyer flask and heated to 50°C. The pH is adjusted to 8 by adding NaOH 1M.
-Then, 0.08 g of alcalase 2.5L (4% w/w with respect to the dry biomass) are added into the reactor and the reaction begins.
-Free amino acids are released as the reaction proceeds, this acidifies the medium leading to a decrease in the pH, which is compensated for by adding NaOH 1M to maintain the pH at 8.
-Two hours after starting the reaction, the pH is lowered to 7 by adding H2SO4 1 M and then 0.1 g of Flavouryzime 1000 L (5% w/w with respect to the dry biomass) are added to the reaction medium.
-After three hours, the reaction is considered finished, and the solution is heated to 75°C for 15 min to deactivate the enzymes.
-The final concentrate, rich in amino acids, is separated from the biomass by centrifugation at 7000 rpm (Centrifuge Brand Supelco 4-15, Sartorius, Germany).
+In the first step, 50 mL of the microalgal biomass, with a concentration of 40 g L^{-1} , is transferred into an Erlenmeyer flask and heated to 50 °C. The pH is adjusted to 8 by adding NaOH 1 M. Then, 0.08 g of Alcalase 2.5 L (4% w/w with respect to the dry biomass) are added into the reactor and the reaction begins.
+Free amino acids are released as the reaction proceeds, this acidifies the medium leading to a decrease in the pH, which is compensated for by adding NaOH 1 M to maintain the pH at 8.
+Two hours after starting the reaction, the pH is lowered to 7 by adding $\rm H_2SO_4$ 1 M and then 0.1 g of Flavouryzime 1000 L (5% w/w with respect to the dry biomass) are added to the reaction medium.
+After three hours, the reaction is considered finished, and the solution is heated to 75 °C for 15 min to deactivate the enzymes.
+The final concentrate, rich in amino acids, is separated from the biomass by centrifugation at 7943 g (Centrifuge Brand Supelco 4-15, Sartorius, Germany).
+The enzymatic hydrolysis was performed twice for each HPH condition.